The 10 Best Coastal Towns to Live in VICTORIA: Reviewed and Ranked in 2024

 Research: A Blend of Data and Local Insights

-I started by gathering quantitative data from reputable sources such as the Australian Bureau of Statistics (ABS), real estate reports from Domain and REA Group, and health services assessments from the Victorian Government’s Department of Health.
+I started by gathering quantitative demographic data from reputable sources such as the Australian Bureau of Statistics (ABS), real estate reports from Domain and REA Group, and health services assessments from the Victorian Government’s Department of Health.
 These sources provided me with the raw numbers on things like housing affordability, healthcare availability, education, house prices and crime rates.
-But numbers alone don’t tell the full story, so I supplemented this data with my own observations and experiences, as well as those of locals who’ve lived in these towns for years.

-In each town, I visited local spots to get a feel for the community spirit and quality of life.
+In each towns, i also visited local spots to get a feel for the community spirit and quality of life.
 For instance, in Port Fairy, I spent time at Rebecca’s Café, chatting with residents over a flat white to understand what they truly love about their town.
 In Apollo Bay, I found myself at the Apollo Bay Bakery, enjoying a famous scallop pie while discussing with locals the challenges of living in a town that swells with tourists in summer.

-To ensure the rankings were comprehensive and accurate, I also reviewed articles from trusted publications like The Age and The Geelong Advertiser, which provided insights into the latest developments, information, news, social and or trends in these coastal regions.
+Finally to ensure the rankings were comprehensive, I also reviewed articles from publications like The Age and The Geelong Advertiser, which provided insights into the latest developments, information, news, social and or trends in these coastal regions.
 Online forums and community groups on Facebook and Reddit were also invaluable in gathering local opinions and stories that might not be captured in formal reports.
-By combining this wealth of data with firsthand experiences and local knowledge, I was able to create a ranking that truly reflects what it’s like to live in each of these beautiful coastal towns in Victoria.
+By combining this wealth of data with firsthand experiences and local knowledge, I was able to create a ranking that truly reflects what it’s like to live in each of the towns across Victoria

 Conclusion

-After spending countless hours exploring and evaluating the best coastal towns in Victoria, I’ve come to appreciate the unique qualities that each town offers.
-Whether you’re in search of a tranquil retreat or a lively community, there’s a place on this list that could be the perfect fit for your next chapter.
-Here’s a quick recap of the top coastal towns in Victoria:
+Whether you’re in search of a perfect retreat or a lively community, there’s a place on this list that could be the perfect fit for your next chapter.
+Here’s my list of the Top 10 Coastal Towns in Victoria:

 1. Port Fairy – Total Score: 85/100